toussaintma/deeplearningforcoders/feature-engineering-cheatsheet.md

 - modes = df.mode().iloc[0] to find modes and select the first one
 - df.fillna() to fill missing values and to fill with modes: df.fillna(modes, inplace=True)
 - df[~df[col].isna()] to select rows without nan in column col
+- for modification of cells select on both rows and columns with df.loc[condition on rows, condition on cols]
 - Panda[] is typically selecting by rows, add [] to create column lists if needed
 - one hot with pd.get_dummies(df, columns = [cols])
 - apply log with df['col'] = np.log1p(df['col']) note the +1 do avoid problem at x = 0